mxzinke/gopress/README.md

 // GetRouteHandler ...
 Returns a gopress.Handler function,
-// depending if request should be logged to database func GetRouteHandler(saveRequestToDatabase boolean) gopress.Handler {
+// depending if request should be logged to database func GetRouteHandler(saveRequestToDatabase bool) gopress.Handler {
     return gopress.CreateHandler(func(req *gopress.Request, res gopress.Response) {
         if saveRequestToDatabase {
             // ...
 Do something to save the request to database